What are Toric Lenses?

 Progressive astigmatism may indicate an underlying condition like keratoconus, which happens when your cornea thins and bulges out into a cone shape.
 If your astigmatism is progressive, you should consult your Optometrist about possible conditions that could cause this.
 It could be that scleral lenses may be recommended to help slow down the rate of progression of your astigmatism.

 In conclusion - the pros and cons of toric lens options will have to be weighed up carefully with your Optometrist.
-He/she will discuss with you what you want them for, your lifestyle and take into consideration the amount of your astigmatism and other clinical information.
+He/she will discuss with you what you want them for, and your lifestyle and take into consideration the amount of your astigmatism and other clinical information.
 You can then decide, in conjunction with your optometrist, which toric lens is best for you.

 For Further Information: